André Grétry: Biography

 Grétry was the first to write for the "tuba curva", an instrument that existed from Roman times as the cornu.
 He used the tuba curva in music that he composed for the funeral of Voltaire.
 His opera-ballet La caravane du Caire, with modest turquerie exoticism in harp and triangle accompaniment, is a rescue adventure along the lines of Die Entführung aus dem Serail; premiered at Fontainebleau in 1783, it remained in the French repertory for fifty years.

 Grétry also made use of the mandolin in his compositions.
 Philip J. Bone speculated that Grétry was exposed to the instrument while in Italy, and said "he makes use of it upon various occasions, in this instance with a telling and marked impression."
-This instance was the seranade While all are sleeping from Grétry's opera L'amant jaloux.
+This instance was the serenade While all are sleeping from Grétry's opera L'amant jaloux.
 Bone called the serenade "a delicate accompaniment for two mandolins".

 The composer himself was influenced by the great events he witnessed, and the titles of some of his operas, such as La rosière républicaine and La fête de la raison, sufficiently indicate the epoch to which they belong; but they are mere pièces de circonstance, and the republican enthusiasm displayed is not genuine.
 Little more successful was Grétry in his dealings with classical subjects.
 His genuine power lay in the delineation of character and in the expression of tender and typically French sentiment.
 The structure of his concerted pieces on the other hand is frequently flimsy, and his instrumentation so feeble that the orchestral parts of some of his works had to be rewritten by other composers, in order to make them acceptable to modern audiences.
 During the Revolution Grétry lost much of his property, but the successive governments of France vied in favouring the composer, regardless of political differences.
 From the old court he received distinctions and rewards of all kinds; the republic made him an inspector of the conservatoire; Napoleon granted him the cross of the legion of honour and a pension.

 Grétry took students in opera composition, including his daughter Lucile and Caroline Wuiet.
 He died at the Hermitage in Montmorency, formerly the house of Rousseau.
 Fifteen years after his death Grétry's heart was transferred to his birthplace, permission having been obtained after a protracted lawsuit.
 In 1842 a large bronze statue of the composer was set up at Liège.
 His heart remains in it, while his body is buried in Paris at the Père Lachaise Cemetery.

 During his life, a commemorative statue was made of him by Jean-Baptiste Stouf.
 It was commissioned in 1804 by Hippolyte, comte de Livry, and placed in the Opéra Comique in 1809.
 It is now in the Metropolitan Museum of Art, New York.

 Grétry was married to the painter Jeanne-Marie Grandon.